 As music video techniques progress, it will be interesting to see if YouTube adds more interactive features to its design.
 As of right now, virtual reality music videos are not available to fully experience on YouTube, and must be viewed and interacted with elsewhere.
 The availability of these features on YouTube would be convenient for both YouTube itself and music video audience members, as the videos could be consolidated in the one place that people go for the majority of their music video viewing.

 Perhaps it is safe to predict that a next step in music video progression will be more holographic music videos.
 This could be epecially popular for videos involving artists that have passed away: legends like Notorious B.I.G., Selena, Michael Jackson, etc. It seems that with each advancement, we are moving toward a music video experience that is more “real” to its audience.
 The goal is to get the audience as immersed as possible.
 The question is, would techniques like these entirely obliterate any other form of music video, making it so that audience members feel bored watching the “old,” “flat” videos?
 Or would these techniques be viewed as pointless and never even make a mark on the industry?

 I predict that the majority of audience members will remain faithful to original music video form for a while, as long as video and audio quality continue to advance.
 Despite the effort being made to create a real, interactive experience for music video audience members, most audience members probably enjoy passively viewing a video, without having to exert much effort toward their experience.
-However I could see holographic music videos being extremely popular for particular occasions like parties, popular nightclubs or award ceremonies.
-Virtual reality music videos may enhance an artist’s career for a few moments, allowing them to gain exposure and recognition for being with, or ahead of, the times, however it is diffiuclt to say whether they will ever fully take the place of simple, non-interactive videos, or even be as popular.
+However, I could see holographic music videos being extremely popular for particular occasions like parties, popular nightclubs or award ceremonies.
+Virtual reality music videos may enhance an artist’s career for a few moments, allowing them to gain exposure and recognition for being with, or ahead of, the times, however it is difficult to say whether they will ever fully take the place of simple, non-interactive videos.